 Industry consolidation, however, has created a small group of competitors that are more effectively using technology to manage schedules and set fares.
 Today, four airlines control about 80% of the U.S. market.

-The pandemic caused changes in travel demand patterns that -- if they hold -- should give the airlines a boost for years to come.
+Our changing lifestyles have created new threats and new opportunities for the sector.
 The shift to "work from home" and "work from anywhere" has created year-round demand for leisure travel, helping to smooth out what has historically been a highly cyclical industry where demand spikes in the summer and falls flat in January.

 But new headwinds have complicated matters.
-The conflict in Ukraine and the corresponding spike in oil prices has kept much of that added revenue from hitting the bottom line since fuel accounts for as much as 30% of an airline’s total costs.
-The airlines are also struggling to find pilots, one of the reasons for summer cancellation headlines.
+Global conflict and the corresponding spike in oil prices have kept much of that added revenue from hitting the bottom line since fuel accounts for as much as 30% of an airline's total costs.
+The airlines are also struggling to find pilots, one of the reasons for cancellation headlines.

 The best airline stocks to buy right now